N0Tweb/Site_Links/README.md

 Please bookmark this Git for easy access.

-Calculator that looks like oncourse connect. https://n0tweb.github.io/Notcalc/
+Calculator that looks like Oncourse Connect. https://n0tweb.github.io/Notcalc/

 Games